taos15/traefik-http-api/README.md

 ```

 ## Notes
-The server that you the api to get the runnig containers running needs to have a dockersocket proxy running.
+The server that the http api provider gets the running containers from needs to have a dockersocket proxy running.